algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - Larger executable files compared to cx_Freeze
 - Occasionally requires manual configuration for more complex packages
 - Not as customizable as cx_Freeze
-- Load time is long = 5-10 sec
+- Load time is long = 5-10 sec but only when bundled in one-file.
+When distributed in unpacked state it is sub 1-2 seconds.
 - Requires complex build packaging matrix to support multiple platforms and architectures

 #### PoC